 * * * * Third change (new change) * * * *

-5.8 Dynamic Policy based on Network Slicing for Downlink Media Streaming
+5.8 Dynamic Policy based on Network Slicing for downlink media streaming

 5.8.1 Procedure

 The 5GMSd Application Provider requests the assignment of more than one network slice for the distribution of the service.
 The 5GMSd Application Provider indicates the desired network slice features that correspond to the Service Access Information.
 Upon successful assignment of the network slices for the service, the 5GMSd AF shall respond with the list of allowed S-NSSAIs to the 5GMSd Application Provider.